 Cheyletiella mites live on the skin, causing irritation, dandruff, and itchiness.
 A distinguishing feature of this mite species are the large, claw-like mouthparts.
 These mites can be found quite commonly on cats, dogs, rabbits, and other species.
 Though humans are not a natural host for this parasite, Cheyletiella mites can happily live on humans for a while, causing an itchy rash.

-Cheyletiella are a type of mites.
-The adult species are about 0.385 millimeters long.
+Cheyletiella is a type of mite.
+The adults are about 0.385 millimeters long.
 They have eight legs and instead of claws, they have combs.
 They live on the skin's keratin surface and do not burrow into the skin.
 Cheyletiella has a 21-day life cycle on a host and they cannot survive without a host for more than 10 days.

 Identifying the Cheyletiella species involved is irrelevant, however, as the symptoms and treatment are identical for the different Cheyletiella species, and the mites sometimes cross over to other host species given the chance.
 They will also move onto people, though they don't complete their life cycle on people so human infestations are considered transient.